 If you eat a balanced diet, you will get most of the nutrients you need.
 If you take prenatal vitamins, you ensure you also get enough of the following:

-Folic acid is important during your pregnancy for many reasons: Getting enough of this B vitamin in the month before you conceive and very early in your pregnancy can reduce #baby ’s risk of neural tube defects such as Spina Bifida and Anencephaly.
+Folic acid is important during your pregnancy for many reasons: Getting enough of this B vitamin in the month before you conceive and very early in your pregnancy can reduce Your Baby ’s risk of neural tube defects such as Spina Bifida and Anencephaly.
 Folic acid may also reduce the risk of other defects such as cleft lip, cleft palate, and heart defects.
 Lastly, taking folic acid may also lower your risk of preeclampsia.

 Your body absorbs the synthetic version of folic acid better than the natural one found in food, so even if you eat a balanced diet, a supplement is strongly recommended.
 Most doctors recommend 400 micrograms of folic acid per day.